ted-tanner/entries-backend/Readme.md

 ### Do it later

+* Exchange names in an encrypted manner when sharing buddies
+* Duplicate a budget, including entries (perhaps make including entries optional)
+* Create a concept of budget ownership.
+Ownership can be transferred (and *must* be transferred before leaving a budget).
+Owners can delete a budget or boot people out of a budget.
 * Change key when someone leaves budgets and send it, encrypted, to all others in budget
 * Only get certain fields of a user or budget when requesting. i.e. use `SELECT field1, field2, etc WHERE ...` in query instead of `SELECT * WHERE ...`
 * Handle all checks if user is in budget within the query being made